 National Institute of Standards and Technology, Boulder, CO 80305; Gaithersburg, MD 20899

-Very few research studies have concentrated specifically on quantifying methane emissions from underground natural gas storage wells and fields, which can involve complex infrastructure spread over hundreds or thousands of acres (5-10 square miles).
-The vast underground gas reservoirs may be connected to dozens of surface access points, for example old well heads in the case of a depleted reservoir field.
-Each is capable of leaking methane, as are the arrangements of handling equipment and compressor stations located on site.
+Very few research studies have concentrated specifically on quantifying methane emissions from underground natural gas storage wells and fields, which can involve complex infrastructure spread over hundreds or thousands of acres (5–10 square miles).
+The vast underground gas reservoirs may be connected to dozens of surface access points — for example, old well heads in the case of a depleted reservoir field.
+Each is capable of leaking methane, as are the compressor stations and arrangements of handling equipment located on site.
 The EPA’s GHGI includes an estimate for underground natural gas storage, but that estimate is limited in scope and based on emissions from compressors.
 Amidst a climate of increasing scientific and public interest in quantifying the amount of methane lost to the atmosphere along the natural gas supply chain, the storage sector has quickly become recognized as a critically under-studied component.
-In addition, new state and federal safety regulations for the storage sector are already in process following the recent Aliso Canyon blowout event.
+In addition, new state and federal safety regulations for the storage sector are already in process following the 2015 Aliso Canyon blowout event.
 An understanding of emissions from this sector will be critical for informed policymaking.

 The project provides a highly cost-effective method for quantifying the entire cross-industry spectrum of underground natural gas storage wells and fields.
-From a scientific standpoint, this research fills an important gap in knowledge of the midstream natural gas supply chain – the storage sector.
-The comprehensive nature of the study, covering all important aspects of emissions quantification (total emissions across many fields, time history and variability, and uncertainty analysis), will create a complete emissions inventory for the sector.
+From a scientific standpoint, this research fills an important gap in knowledge of the midstream natural gas supply chain — the storage sector.
+The comprehensive nature of the study — covering all important aspects of emissions quantification (total emissions across many fields, time history and variability, and uncertainty analysis) — will create a complete emissions inventory for the sector.
 Furthermore, the project will have long-term benefits for the environmental impacts of the natural gas storage system by providing important information about leak rates and frequencies, and specific high-risk components in use in the storage sector to operators and policymakers.
-Finally, this approach is a more cost and resource efficient means to quantify methane emissions from underground storage facilities than is currently available, and may represent a new paradigm for emissions studies in other sectors with regional footprints.
+Finally, this approach is a more cost- and resource-efficient means to quantify methane emissions from underground storage facilities than is currently available, and may represent a new paradigm for emissions monitoring by industry.

-The aircraft team has begun measurement of emissions from other underground natural gas storage sites across the US (including Alaska), ahead of schedule.
+The aircraft team is collecting emissions data from underground natural gas storage sites across the U.S. (including Alaska).

 The team demonstrated the acquisition of time-resolved aircraft- and ground-based data from the first storage site.
 The team provided time-resolved methane emissions estimates using ground-based and aircraft measurements, which demonstrated the successful integration of all components of the observing network (ground, aircraft, modeling/inversions) at the first storage site.